Do You Need To Probate An Estate?

 Probate May Be Necessary

 In some cases, probate is necessary, such as and when an individual dies without a will (intestate) or when a guardian may need to be appointed.
 At James Law Firm, P.L.L.C., our lawyer can determine and locate heirs and administer estates without heirs.
 Again, it is important to emphasize that proper estate planning can ensure neither of these services are needed.
+Texas probate is not expensive as with other states, such as Florida and California, so probating a Will is not necessarily a bad undertaking.

 Contact Us For Help With Probate